UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 * The buffering nature of the queue gives this system **timing slack**.
     * If the consumer end is busy, the producer (ISR) can still save the incoming data and is not held up.
     * If the producer end is busy, the consumer will read data as long as there is data in the buffer.
 Otherwise it will block
-* Writing to the message queue is always non-blocking
+* Writing to the message queue is usually non-blocking (although other variants exist)
     * A boolean false is returned if the buffer is full
     * A write can be safely performed in a thread context.
 The write is said to be both thread and interrupt safe
 * Reading from a message queue can be blocking
     * A timeout can be (optional) specified to detect deadlocks
-    * Read can be safely performed in a thread.
-It will block in the `WAITING` state when the buffer is empty. _If cannot be performed in an ISR because it is blocking_
+    * Read can be safely performed in a thread or an interrupt.
+However, if a timeout is specified, it will block in the `WAITING` state when the buffer is empty.
+In such cases, _it should not be performed in an ISR because it is blocking_ (see the non-blocking APIs)

 Note how you did not need to use any mutex locks, signals or semaphores?
 This is all done for you.
 You can put and fetch data and not concern yourself with thread synchronisation.